MKJM2/lishex/README.md

 - Tapered PeSTO's [Piece-square tables](https://www.chessprogramming.org/Piece-Square_Tables) for static position evaluation interpolated between different game stages
 - Static Exchange Evaluation (SEE) to detect losing captures
 - [Mobility scores](https://www.chessprogramming.org/Mobility)
-- [Parameter fine-tuning](https://www.chessprogramming.org/Automated_Tuning) (based on Texel's tuning method) - currently we're using a rather basic implementation of the Particle Swarm Optimization algorithm
+- [Parameter fine-tuning](https://www.chessprogramming.org/Automated_Tuning) (based on Texel's tuning method) - stochastically optimized with a basic implementation of Adam (in mini-batch mode)

 ### How to
 Lishex does not come with its own grapical user interface (GUI).
 Instead, it implements the [UCI](https://www.chessprogramming.org/UCI) protocol making it compatible with most popular chess GUIs such as: